Updated 17 February 2022

 As of now, no international health authority has recognized or designated the Deltacron variant.
 While a detailed study is yet to be done on how the new Deltacron variant will impact the world, Leondios has said the “new strain is likely to be displaced by the highly contagious Omicron variant”.

-Recently, the health officials in UK found a patient that got infected with both Delta and Omicron variant.
-Although they are still not on the clear whether the Deltacron originated in the UK or not.
-Despite the findings, The UK Health Security Agency stated that it is still not “concerning” since the number of cases are low and there hasn’t been any danger of any more outbreaks from other variants.
+Recently, health officials in the UK found a patient that got infected with both Delta and Omicron variants.
+Although they are still not clear whether the Deltacron originated in the UK or not.
+Despite the findings, The UK Health Security Agency stated that it is still not “concerning” since the number of cases is low and there hasn’t been any danger of any more outbreaks from other variants.

 What are the symptoms of the Deltacron Variant?